johnwise2022/johnwise2022/README.md

 I prefer Amazon Web Services & DevOps Tools.

-🌱 I’m addicted to learning and growing without stopping as the style of life
+🌱 I’m addicted to learning and growing without stopping as the style of life.

 💬 Ask me about anything that you want to learn via LinkedIn